-So, you have just found a brand new, sparkly job – hopefully, with help from Kiwi Recruitment in Chichester.
-Now, it’s time to let your current boss know that you will be leaving.
+So, you have just found a brand new, sparkly job – hopefully, with help from Kiwi Recruitment.
+Now, it’s time to resign and let your current boss know that you will be leaving.
 This can be a dreaded prospect (or sometimes a relief!), but it’s important to hand in your notice as soon as possible with a clear letter that will not only let your boss know, but also leave on the best terms possible.

 It’s known that quitting your job can be one of the most stressful situations, especially if you’re moving to a new field.

 The best way to resign is by letter.
 Telling your boss through e-mail (especially on your work e-mail) can sometimes be seen as unprofessional, although if you work remote then it could be the most practical way to do it.

 If you can, hand your notice in person and be honest (without being negative) about why you are leaving.